mlcommons/GaNDLF/docs/extending.md

 - Add transformation in [ImagesFromDataFrame Function](../GANDLF/data/ImagesFromDataFrame.py), under `global_augs_dict`
 - Ensure probability is used as input (not used for normalize or resample)

+### Adding Pre-processing functionality

+- All transforms should be defined as [TorchIO Lambdas](https://torchio.readthedocs.io/transforms/others.html#lambda).
+For example, please see the threshold/clip functionality in the [../GANDLF/data/ImagesFromDataFrame.py](../GANDLF/data/ImagesFromDataFrame.py) file.
+- Define each option in the configuration file under the correct key

 ## Add Training Functionality

 - Update [Training Function](../GANDLF/training_loop.py)